MAKING MARKING MATTER

 Marking of Homework:

 - Homework should be marked in line with Academy/Department policy and could be peer/self assessed if appropriate.

 - Homework should be fully completed and well-presented.
 Pupils will be expected to resubmit homework if it is not of required standard.

 - The frequency of homework is at the discretion of departments and is outlined in department policies.
 However, it is expected that pupils receive homework on a regular basis, depending on the number of subject lessons per fortnight.

 Recording of Homework:

-- All homework must be recorded in student planners
+- All homework must be recorded in pupil planners

-- All homework must be clearly identified and titled as homework in student books/files
+- All homework must be clearly identified and titled as homework in pupil books/files

-- Students should be informed of due date and length of time homework should take
+- Pupils should be informed of the due date and length of time homework should take

 TEACHING, LEARNING AND ASSESMENT POLICY